 There is one application submitted to NFWF for all sources of funding.

+All applicants must address the program priorities in order to be considered.
 This detailed list of funders is provided to identify areas of the country where additional funds are available and provide information on any funder-specific recommendations that applicants should include in proposals.

 U.S. EPA Five Star Restoration Training Program

 Approximately $225,000 is available nationwide from EPA to fund projects.
 These funds are available nationwide, in any size community.